sirv/sirvlog/README.md

 # sirvlog - centralized log server for applications

-sirvlog is Node.JS based centralized logging server for applications.
+sirvlog is Node based centralized log server for applications.

 ## Features

-- fast
 - JSON-based messages
 - server-side filters in Javascript
 - uses ElasticSearch
 - supports [syslog](#syslog) protocol (tcp only)
+- fast

 ### See also